hamoid/Joukkue/README.md

 * From your computer: open http://localhost:3000
 * Find out your IP address.
 If, for instance, it's 192.168.0.30, tell other players to open http://192.168.0.30:3000 in their browsers (Firefox / Chrome / Chromium recommended).
 * Click on [new layer].
 A new row should appear.
-In the middle column, enter some p5.js code, like
+In the second column, enter some p5.js code, like

     ```ellipse(random(width), random(height), 30, 30);```